dvarrui/libro-de-actividades/actividades/add/ssh/README.md

 > Make sure to not disconnect your ssh session but create a new one as a ‘just incase’.
 > Verify that you can perform any required actions with this user(eg: su into root if you are not allowing root logins.)

-# ANEXO 2: COnfiguración de seguridad en máquinas GNU/Linux
-Editing hosts.allow and hosts.deny Files

-To restrict access to your Unix or Linux machine, you must modify the /etc/hosts.allow and /etc/host.deny files.
-These files are used by the tcpd (tcp wrapper) and sshd programs to decide whether or not to accept a connection coming in from another IP address.
-ITS recommends that to start with, you restrict access to only those network addresses you are certain should be allowed access.
-The following two example files allow connections from any address in the virginia.edu network domain, but no others.
-/etc/hosts.allow

-ITS recommends using the configuration shown in the following /etc/hosts.allow file, to permit connections to any services protected by the tcpd or sshd from only systems within the virginia.edu domain:

-    #
-    # hosts.allow This file describes the names of the hosts which are
-    # allowed to use the local INET services, as decided
-    # by the '/usr/sbin/tcpd' server.
-    #
-    # Only allow connections within the virginia.edu domain.
-    ALL: .virginia.edu
-    /etc/hosts.deny

-Following is ITS's suggested /etc/hosts.deny file content.
-With this configuration, access to your machine from all hosts is denied, except for those specified in hosts.allow.

-    #
-    # hosts.deny This file describes the names of the hosts which are
-    # *not* allowed to use the local INET services, as decided
-    # by the '/usr/sbin/tcpd' server.
-    #
-    # deny all by default, only allowing hosts or domains listed in hosts.allow.
-    ALL: ALL